diebland/Project-Mid-Term/README.md

 The project includes SQL part to explore the dataset we have been provided with.

-We will work with MySQLWorkbench.
-This work can be found on the file. link of the file
+We first need to create our database and import the data on MySQLWorkbench.
+We will write several queries using GROUP BY and ORDER BY statements windows functions, subqueries and views.
+Link to the file.

 2. Tableau

+We have used Tableau to better vizualize the data.
+The dashbord contains different bar charts and tables to see correlation or absence of correlation between some of our variables, especially our target column.

-Vizualization of the data. link of the file or include images
+link of the file or include images

 3. Classification model